 - The patient (or parents/carers) should be given information about the disorder and advised to avoid high-carbohydrate meals, as they can exacerbate exercise intolerance.

-- There is evidence that a high-protein diet may improve muscle function and slow progression of the disease.
+- A healthy diet should be encouraged.
+There is evidence that a high-protein diet may improve muscle function and slow progression of the disease.

 - Renal function should be monitored.